 - She then returned alone into the pub, necked her drink, stared at everyone in threatening manner and left to puzzled looks all round.

-break one's neck to do something
+break one's neck

 - But tonight showed the contrast between a guy who's finished his agenda and a guy who's breaking his neck to implement a new agenda.